 In the Basket Contents screen (BASK), the customer clicks the "Pay with Amazon" button.

 A popup window appears on top of the Basket Contents screen.
 The customer enters their Amazon account credentials and clicks the sign in button.

-The customer is now on a Miva Merchant page only used for Amazon Pay (Amazon Payments - OCST ).
+The customer is now on a Miva Merchant page only used for Amazon Pay (Amazon Pay - OCST ).
 The address book shows all of the addresses in the customer's Amazon account.
 The customer selects a shipping address and clicks the Continue button.

-This is the next custom Amazon Pay screen (Amazon Payments - OPAY).
+This is the next custom Amazon Pay screen (Amazon Pay - OPAY).
 The screen shows the customer all of the payment methods that are enabled in their Amazon account.
 The customer selects a payment method and clicks the Continue button.
 The order is now complete.
 The status of the order will show up as "Pending" in the Miva Merchant admin interface until Amazon authorizes the transaction.